Three-Body Problem Series

 "To the darkest place."

 The only light in this place is the cigarettes they decide to smoke.
-Humanity, you'll be shocked to hear, is in a very dark patch, so I think the author is using this as a …
+Humanity, you'll be shocked to hear, is in a very dark patch, so I think the author is using this …

 Review of 'Three-Body Problem Series' on 'Goodreads'